NCSU-High-Powered-Rocketry-Club/Graphite-Flight-Data-Logger/README.md

   - ✅ server.serveStatic() and server.on() callbacks to stream SPIFFS files to client upon request <br>
     In some cases, client requests are denied or different items are returned depending on internal state flags (like armed status)
 - ✅ Implement mDNS for logger access via .local domain name (easier than typing the IP into the browser address bar)
+- ✅ Store / load configuration data in non-volatile storage using ESP32 [Preferences](https://espressif-docs.readthedocs-hosted.com/projects/arduino-esp32/en/latest/api/preferences.html) library

 ### Current Items

-- ❗ Store configuration data in non-volatile storage using ESP32 [Preferences](https://espressif-docs.readthedocs-hosted.com/projects/arduino-esp32/en/latest/api/preferences.html) library
 - HTML content, styling, scripting for core webpages
   - ❗ Placeholder **status pages** (doubles as the homepage when first connecting to the logger)
     - ✅ Current time w/ sync button (sends the current time from the client to the ESP32 to set the ESP32's internal RTC, since we can't use NTP)